run-llama/llama_index/docs/community/integrations/deepeval.md

 ## Use With Your LlamaIndex

-DeepEval integrates nicely with LlamaIndex's `ResponseEvaluator` class.
+DeepEval integrates nicely with LlamaIndex's `FaithfulnessEvaluator` class.
 Below is an example of the factual consistency documentation.

 ```python